niamhbelton/ResNet18-Spatial-Attention/README.md

 # Dataset
 The MRNet dataset is available for download at the following link https://stanfordmlgroup.github.io/competitions/mrnet/.
 This will download a folder named 'data'.
-There are two subfolders within data 'valid' and 'train'.
+The dataset consists of 1,250 knee MRIs with image level labels.
+They are labelled as abnormal, having an acl tear and/or meniscus tear.
+Each MRI exam includes data from the axial, coronal and sagittal plane.
+Axial is a Proton-Density series, coronal is a T1-weighted series and sagittal is T2-weighted series.

 # Code Tutorial
 The repository is split into two folders; Single_plane and Multi_plane.
 The following sections outline how to train and test single-plane and multi-plane models.